gvwilson/sensibleadventures/bookster/bookster.md

 He moved stiffly as he buckled his belt carefully across his hips, so that the heavy green bottle hung down from his side like a scabbard once again.
-"What is that?"
+"What is that, anyway?"
 Erileine asked.

 "It was a present from Lady Kembe."
 Razi scrunched his toes to settle his feet in his sandals.
 "Good enough.
 Now, everything else into my